EdgeGallery/community/Security WG/Security Testing/Security Testing Guide.md

 5.1 Anti-automation must be in place to prevent breached credential testing, brute forcing, and account lockout attacks.

 Test steps:
-1. Design user login scripts to implement brutal login attempts, confirm the user account will be lockout.
+1. Design user login scripts to simulate brutal login attempts, confirm the user account will be locked out.
-2. Use JMeter to implement DOS attcck against APIs, check the operation status of the system.
+2. Use JMeter to simulate DOS attcck against APIs, check the operational status of the system.

 Test tools:
 JMeter